 - a.
-Minor Faults: - i.
+90-100 Excellent showmanship, including body position and presentation of horse.
+Completes pattern accurately, quickly, smoothly and precisely; demonstrates a high level of professionalism - b.
+80-89 Very Good performance in execution of the pattern as well as correct showmanship and presentation of horse.
+Excellent showman that commits a major fault. - c.
+70-79 Good pattern execution and average showmanship; lacking adequate style and professional presentation to merit elevating to the next scoring range.
+A very good showman that commits a major fault or an excellent showman that commits a severe fault. - d.
+60-69 Fair pattern that lacks quickness or precision.
+Horse with consistently unwilling attitude or handler with obvious position and/or presentation faults that prevents effective showmanship.
+A good showman that commits one major fault in the performance of the pattern.
+A very good showman that commits a severe fault. - e.
+Less than 59 Good showman that commits one severe or multiple major and/or minor faults; excellent or very good showman that commits multiple, and/or combination of, severe, major or minor faults in the performance or presentation or position of exhibitor that precludes effective communication with the horse. - f.
+Suggested ribbons - i.
+80+ Purple - ii.
+70-79 Blue - iii.
+60-69 Red - iv. <59 White - 3.
+Faults - a.
+Minor Faults Three (3) point penalties: - i.
 Break of gait at walk or trot for up to two strides - ii.
 Over or under turning up to 1/8 of a turn - iii.
 Ticking or hitting cone - iv.
 Sliding a pivot foot - v.
 Lifting a pivot foot during a pivot or set-up and replacing it in the same place - b.
-Major Faults (may receive a white ribbon) - i.
+Major Faults Five (5) point penalties: - i.
 Not performing the gait or not stopping within 10 feet of the designated area - ii.
 Break of gait at walk or trot for more than 2 strides - iii.
 Splitting the cone (cone between the horse and handler) - iv.
 Horse stepping out of or moving the hind end significantly during a pivot or turn - v.
 Horse stepping out of set-up after presentation - vi.
-Over/under turning 1/8 to 1/4 turn - c.
-Severe Faults - i.
+Over/under turning $\frac{1}{8}$ to $\frac{1}{4}$ turn - c.
+Severe Faults Ten (10) point penalties (Could earn white ribbon) - i.
 Exhibitor is not in the required position during inspection - ii.
 Exhibitor touching the horse or kicking or pointing their feet at the horse's feet during the set-up - iii.
 Standing directly in front of the horse - iv.
 Loss of lead shank, holding chain or two hands on shank - v.
 Severe disobedience including rearing or pawing; horse continually circling exhibitor - d.
-Disqualifications (Should receive a white ribbon) - i.
-Loss of control of horse that endangers exhibitor, other horses or judge - ii.
-Horse becomes separated from exhibitor - iii.
-Failure to display correct number - iv.
-Willful abuse - v.
-Never performing specific gait - vi.
-Excessive schooling or training; use of artificial aids - vii.
-Knocking over the cone or going off pattern - viii.
-Illegal equipment - ix.
+Disqualifications (Will receive a white ribbon)

+- i.
+Loss of control of horse that endangers exhibitor, other horses or judge

+- ii.
+Horse becomes separated from exhibitor

+- iii.
+Failure to display correct number

+- iv.
+Willful abuse

+- v.
+Never performing specific gait

+- vi.
+Excessive schooling or training; use of artificial aids

+- vii.
+Knocking over the cone or going off pattern

+- viii.
+Illegal equipment

+- ix.
 Over or under turning by more than 1/4 turn